Average-user/LEC/README.md

 # Logic Expressions Converter

-A program to convert logic expression into their Conjunctive normal form (CNF) and Disjunctive Normal Form (DNF) representations.
+A program to transform logic expressions into their Conjunctive normal form (CNF) and Disjunctive Normal Form (DNF) representations.

 So far the program works fine with any expression composed by: